bluffdev/parallel-assignment-1/README.md

 ### Effeciency
 This is an O(sqrt(n)) algorithm for determining if a number is prime.
 Any input that is either odd or divisible by 3 will return false.
 A range of numbers is determined by taking the square root of the input value.
 A loop tests values within the range and increments by 6 each iteration.

-The threads all share a counter which uses Java's AtomicInteger.
+The threads share a counter which uses Java's AtomicInteger.
 This allows for mutual exclusion to be maintained when the threads need to read or write to the counter.